ShubhamPadiya2002/Customer_Financial_transactions--Power-BI/README.md

-# Customer's Financial Transaction
+# Customer's Financial Transactions

 <p align = "center">
     <img src="https://github.com/ShubhamPadiya2002/Northwind_Traders---SQL-Case-Study/blob/main/lp-customs-broker-in-miami.gif" alt="Example GIF" width="800" height="400">
 </p>

-Northwind Traders is a fictitious wholesale company specializes in importing and exporting a wide range of food and beverage products globally.
-The company collaborates with multiple shipping companies from around the world to get their products to their customers: United Package, Federal Shipping, and Speedy Express.
-It manages orders, products, customers, suppliers, and many other aspects of a small business.
+Customer's Financial Transactions data provides an overview of orders placed by various customers & detailing their financial aspects.
+It includes essential details such as Order ID, Order Priority, Shipping Cost, and Customer ID, identifying each transaction uniquely.
+It also categorizes transactions based on Ship Mode, Customer Segment, and Product Classification, covering Product Category, Sub-Category, and Container Type.

 ## Project Summary

-❑ **Purpose of the Project** -- The purpose of this project is to conduct **comprehensive SQL analysis** on the Northwind Traders dataset which include **data Modelling (EER)** to understand the relationship between tables.
-In this project, We exploring various business insights through SQL queries.The Project covers 3 levels of analysis questions – Basic , Moderate & Advance Level.
+❑ **Purpose of the Project** -- The purpose of this project is to conduct **comprehensive Customer's transaction** into interactive Dashboard and Sub-Reports which make them better to understand the financial related terms.
+It include accounting terms such as Gross Revenue, Net Revenue, Discount, Profit Margin, Unit Price, etc into easy & simple methods like metrics through which make decision more better and calculative.

 ## EER Model